Sun Yumin

-After the Cultural Revolution, she was determined to return to stage — which she did in 1979 — and carry on the legacy of Xun Huisheng (who was persecuted to death in 1968).
-Although she has an obvious limp, she trained hard to make it imperceptible during her performances.
-Sun Yumin has also taken on over 60 students, written a number of books, including an autobiography and a biography of Xun Huisheng — the latter of which was adapted, supervised by her, into a 28-episode TV series directed by Xia Gang.
+After the Cultural Revolution, she was determined to return to the stage — which she did in 1979 — and carry on the legacy of Xun Huisheng (who was persecuted and died in 1968).
+Although she had an obvious limp, she trained hard to make it imperceptible during her performances.
+Sun Yumin also took on over 60 students and authored a number of books, including an autobiography and a biography of Xun Huisheng — the latter of which was adapted, supervised by her, into a 28-episode TV series directed by Xia Gang.
 She also served as the president of Beijing Xiqu Vocational Institute of Arts (北京戏曲学院).

+Sun Yumin died from multiple organ failure on 28 March 2023, at the age of 83.